 In the MSc programme Aerospace Engineering, the master track Space features the profile Planetary Exploration, in which our staff is heavily involved.

-Students already enrolled at the MSc track Space Flight in the profile Planetary Exploration can find a list on BrightSpace of possible thesis topics in Astrodynamics & Space Missions and Planetary Exploration and associated supervisors.
+Students enrolled at the MSc track Space Flight in the profile Planetary Exploration can find a list on BrightSpace of possible thesis topics.
 Please consult the suggested topics to help you prepare for choosing a thesis subject.
-All MSc and PhD theses are online on the thesis repository where you can search for name of the staff member involved.
+All MSc and PhD theses that we have supervised are available online on the thesis repository where you can search for name of the staff member involved.
+Due to capacity limits, we currently cannot supervise external MSc students who are not enrolled in the programme MSc Aerospace Engineering.

 Study association